Intro to the Multistate Performance Test (MPT)

 Quimbee’s Bar Review Course

 Quimbee Bar Review offers everything you need to succeed on the MPT, including 22 practice MPTs modeled after the NCBE’s official test.
+You'll also have the opportunity to have some of your practice MPTs graded by real lawyers.
 With Quimbee Bar Review, you’ll never have to worry about whether you’re studying the right material for the right amount of time.
 Quimbee Bar Review will give you a daily study schedule, so you can focus solely on learning.

 Each jurisdiction grades the MPT and determines its own policy in regard to the weight given to the MPT.
 In UBE jurisdictions, the MPT counts for 20 percent of an examinee’s total score.